Dedication to the

 The Eu Reciclo Seal

-In 2021, we received the Eureciclo seal, which attests to our practices of promoting reverse logistics for product packaging.
+In 2022, once again, Minerva Foods received the EuReciclo seal, which certifies practices that promote reverse logistics for product packaging.
 Minerva Foods is the first company in the meat industry to receive certification for all lines marketed in Brazil, attesting to our commitment to compensate environmental impacts in the packaging of our products.

 More than just a seal, the sustainability initiative connects cooperatives and collection and recycling operators with companies and generates more resources for recycling agents, promotes reverse logistics of post-consumption packaging and reduces the environmental impacts of waste in the environment.